 QRTP is used for children who have been adjudicated for having committed a delinquent act (delinquent) or as a child in need of assistance (CINA).
 These children are court-ordered to QRTP provided in a licensed residential setting 24 hours a day 7 days a week.
-Licensed and contracted providers offer QRTP provided in accordance with the: Department of Human Services' (DHS) Family-Centered Model of Practice; Child Welfare Model of Practice; Juvenile Court Services' (JCS) Model of Practice; and the Guiding Principles of lowa's System of Care with the goal of a child returning to the child's family or a less restrictive care setting when possible and/or as deemed appropriate by the child's treatment and legal team.
+Licensed and contracted providers offer QRTP provided in accordance with the: Iowa Department of Health and Human Services' (HHS) Family-Centered Model of Practice; Child Welfare Model of Practice; Juvenile Court Services' (JCS) Model of Practice; and the Guiding Principles of Iowa's System of Care with the goal of a child returning to the child's family or a less restrictive care setting when possible and/or as deemed appropriate by the child's treatment and legal team.